 With HR software, your most sensitive employee data (bank details, home addresses) can be kept securely within your database instead of inside a disorganised filing cabinet with a flimsy lock.
 Access can be granted only to those who need it, and a HR Privacy Notice and Data Retention Policy can be produced by the software to comply with the GDPR laws.

 Having a centralised system will make it easy to find what you need in seconds, and far harder to lose it.
-Employees will be able to view and update their own personal profiles when their details change, taking some of the HR workload off you as an employer.
+Team members will be able to view and update their own employee file when their details change, taking some of the HR workload off you as an employer.